-When you’re choosing the right sober companion, try to learn more about the support they receive in their role.
+When you’re choosing the right sober companion, learn more about the support they receive in their role.
 If there isn’t a full-time team behind them making sure they have everything they need to provide the best care, you can’t expect to get the best care.

 Joint Commission Accreditation

-As discussed above, sober companion program standards vary because there are no national requirements holding them accountable.
+As mentioned above, sober companion program standards vary because there are no national requirements holding them accountable.
 However, sober companion companies can receive accreditation from the Joint Commission, an organization responsible for accrediting more than 22,000 healthcare organizations and programs across the United States.

 Before finalizing your decision on a sober companion, check whether they’ve been accredited by the Joint Commission here.

-Sober Companions vs. CRAs
+The Difference Between Sober Companions and Our CRAs

 Read more about the differences between sober companions and CRAs here.